bmcurutan/SearcherOfTheYelp/README.md

 ## Notes

-- I tended to over-complicate things with the UI for this app.
-In the end, at least as a first iteration, I implemented the "checkmark" cells using basic UISwitch and omitted the custom UISwitch task for now ("You can use the default UISwitch for on/off states").
+- I tended to over-complicate things with the UI for this app since I was focusing too much on the details (depth-first implementation instead of breadth-first).
+In the end, at least as a first iteration, I just implemented the "checkmark" cells using basic UISwitch and omitted the custom UISwitch task for now ("You can use the default UISwitch for on/off states").
 - I faced some challenges data storing for distance and sort since only one value per section should be stored at a time.
 From the UI side, sometimes a checkmark would only show up in one section and disappear from the other upon a selection action.
 - I would like to explore better ways to implement the "See All" and dropdown cell actions.
 For now, there are a bunch of switches and "if" checks that make these actions functional, but it would be a better learning experience to know a cleaner, less hacky way to do this.

 ## License